Dilepton Radiation from Strongly Interacting Systems: Basic Theoretical Concepts

-Unfortunately, the transport equations cannot be solved exactly by a test particle method.
-To describe states with a broad spectral distribution one needs test particles that can have arbitrary momenta and masses.
-The development of Leupold~\cite{Leupold:1999ga} and Cassing/Juchem~\cite{Cassing:1999mh} provided a justification for the equations for the test particles that were proposed by Effenberger~et ~al.\ and formulated coarse grained transport equations that can be solved by test particle methods.
 A non-relativistic case was treated by Leupold and scalar relativistic case was treated by Cassing and Juchem and implemented in the HSD transport (for a recent review \cite{Linnyk:2015rco}).
 As shown in the first of these references, the obtained transport equations do not fully conserve the original particle number and energy.
 However, it was argued \cite{Leupold:2000ma}, that one can find a modified particle number for the coarse grained theory that is exactly conserved.

 There are two phenomenological scenarios applied commonly in transport model calculation to account for the vector meson modifications.
-The first one assumes a mass shift according to the Brown-Rho scaling (see Eq.~\ref{eqn:Brown-Rho}) usually parameterized as
+The first one assumes a mass shift according to the Brown-Rho scaling (see Eq.\,\ref{eqn:Brown-Rho}) usually parameterized as

 where $\rho_N$ is the local baryon density at the actual decay position ($\rho_0$ is the nuclear ground state density), $\alpha\simeq0.16$ and the second one takes into account collisional broadening (in natural units),